jotaen/php-convert/readme.md

         echo 'Error!';
     }

-By the way: If you want to use the default base, you can create them this way:
+By the way: A base-object of the default base is created like so:

     $from = default_base(10);

-### Use try/catch ###
+### 2. Use try/catch ###
 You could also wrap the function call in a try/catch-statement.
-If an exception is thrown in the try-block, the catch-block will be invoked, where you can handle the exception.
+If any exception is thrown in the try-block, the catch-block will be invoked, where you can handle the exception.

     try {
         $input = 'Hello';